-Online relationships are often no different from those in real life in that they are a two-way street.
-You must engage with other accounts — people in your area, people in your professional network, medical organizations and associations — in order to get the most from social media.
+Online social relationships are often no different from those in real life in that they are a two-way street.
+You must share and engage with other social media accounts — people in your area, people in your professional network, medical organizations and associations — in order to get the most from social media marketing.

 After all, being “social” is the name of the game.
-So, if you’re engaging with others through liking, commenting, and sharing, you’ll see that in return on your own valuable content.
+So, if you’re engaging with others on social media through liking, commenting, and sharing, you’ll see that in return on your own valuable content.

-For the most effective healthcare marketing, create a schedule that cross-promotes your blog posts across all social media channels.
-Send out a post including a message that calls out a key point from the article and its URL.
-If you choose to blog on a timely medical topic, engage in the online discussion with relevant hashtags.
+For the most effective healthcare marketing on social media, create a schedule that cross-promotes your blog posts across all social media channels.
+Send out a social post including a message that calls out a key point from the article and its URL.
+If you choose to blog on a timely healthcare topic, engage on social with relevant hashtags.

 In any case, all information healthcare providers share online must comply with HIPAA.
-Don’t let this scare you away from growing your online presence, simply follow guidelines for protected health information before posting to social media.
+Don’t let this scare you away from social media marketing and growing your online presence, simply follow guidelines for protected health information before posting to social media.

-If you choose to give responsibility of social media to your front office staff, be sure to educate them on HIPAA and establish a set of rules to maintain your practice brand.
+If you choose to give responsibility of social media to your front office staff, be sure to educate them on HIPAA and establish a set of marketing rules to maintain your healthcare practice brand.

-The old rules of healthcare marketing such as sponsoring your local soccer team or sending direct mail no longer suffice as ways to grow your practice.
+The old rules of healthcare marketing and dental marketing such as sponsoring your local soccer team or sending direct mail no longer suffice as ways to grow your healthcare practice.
 Today’s patients are going online in search of meaningful and easily accessible information.
 Take initiative in providing this through social media and see the boost in your practice’s bottom line.